DataDog/datadog-api-client-python/docs/v1/UsersApi.md

 # **disable_user**
 > UserDisableResponse disable_user(user_handle)

-Disable a user
+Delete a user from an organization.

-Delete a user from an organization.  **Note**: This endpoint can only be used with application keys belonging to administrators.
+**Note**: This endpoint can only be used with application keys belonging to administrators.

 ### Example